mdgreaves/hierarchical-empirical-Bayes/README.md

 ## Example Workflow with Data

-To apply the hierarchical empirical Bayes approach to an existing dataset, the following requirements should be met:
+To apply the hierarchical empirical Bayes approach to an existing dataset, it is recommended that the following requirements be met:

 - A cell array of >2 dynamic causal models (DCMs) inverted under identical prior assumptions, modeling an effective connectivity network with *n* > 2 regions.
-  - Per the procedures in the associated study, the prior variance for intraregional connections is fixed at *1/64*, while the prior variance for interregional connections is *1/2* (see the *n* diagonal elements of `DCM.M.pC`).
-  - This constraint can be modified by bypassing the relevant `assert` commands.
+Per the procedures in the associated study, the prior variance for intraregional connections is fixed at *1/64*, while the prior variance for interregional connections is *1/2* (see the *n* diagonal elements of `DCM.M.pC`).
+This constraint can be modified by bypassing the relevant `assert` commands.
 - A normalized [0,1] structural connectivity matrix (`SC`) (or another relevant matrix) matching the dimensions of the `A` (transition) matrices, such that `SC(i,j)` corresponds to `DCM.Ep.A(i,j)`.

 ### **1. Explore hierarchical empirical Bayes models in a test sample**